arobey1/arobey1.github.io/content/python/interacting_with_python.md

 942
 ```

 This is a little bit cumbersome.
-What we'd really like is to be able to run a program that accepts your favorite number as input and then prints the incremented number based on your input.
+What we'd really like is to be able to run a program that accepts your favorite number as input and then prints the incremented number.

 How should we do this?
 Well, hopefully you remember the tips in [When to use the shell and when to use scripts](#when-to-use-the-shell-and-when-to-use-scripts); specifically, one of the recommendations was to use scripts whenever you need to run a program multiple times.
 So let's try writing a script called increment.py that solves our problem.
 Here's the script: